Skip to main content

 What this does

 @zkp2p/sdk is the TypeScript SDK for building with Peer.
-Use it to manage deposits, signal and fulfill intents, access quote and taker-tier APIs, work with vault and rate-manager flows, and embed the Peer extension onramp.
-The current npm release is 0.1.0 and is published under the MIT license.
+Use it to manage deposits, signal and fulfill intents, access quote and taker-tier APIs, work with vault and rate-manager flows, run Peer extension headless metadata capture, request identity attestations, and integrate Seller Autopilot.
+The current npm release is 0.5.2 and is published under the MIT license.

 Who is this for?